 If you’re good at mathematics and chemistry amongst other subjects, then a pharmacy degree would be a cakewalk for you.
 Since the technical part of the degree program is quite tough, you need excellent mental capabilities for the same.
 If you have it, then you can go through it till the end without any breaks.
 Pharmacy is one of the few fields in scientific and medical research work that gets direct access to people.
-So, aim at becoming a pharmacist this 2020 itself.
+So, aim at becoming a pharmacist itself.

 How Long Does it Take to Become a Pharmacist